[?] Subscribe To This Site

 A Useful Tool for my Listening Exercises

 This may be your first visit to the vocabulary activities glossary or maybe you are returning for the second of fifth time.
-Either way, welcome and enjoy the plethora of words to be found here.
+Either way, welcome and enjoy the numerous words to be found here.

 The words are divided by story.
 Each story title is a link to the original vocabulary activities story where you can listen to the audio and access the original transcripts as well.